oddbird/css-sandbox/src/rwd/query.md

 What comes to mind is a `display-outside` value of `container`.

+### What Do We Query?

+- Are queries limited to container dimensions?
+- Are relative units like `em`/`rem` resolved to the container value?
+- Can we query other values on the container, like custom properties?

+==TODO: Needs more thought & input==

 ### Should we build this into `@media`? [❌]

 My immediate instinct was that container-queries